piyush-bajaj/DynamicPythonBenchmark/README.md

 ## Structure of includes.txt for LExecutor
     - proj_name path
         - proj_name: Project name for which the entry belongs to
-        - path: path of the file to instrument from the root of the project
+        - path: path of the file to instrument from the root of DyPyBench